 The Emperor’s physician had been bribed to do Agrippina’s bidding and he thrust a feather soaked in poison into Claudius’s mouth, he said to expel the toxins.
 Instead, it caused almost instant death as the feather it was said became lodged in his throat.

 Agrippina was delighted with the outcome of the nights work but determined that the cause of the Emperor’s death should remain a secret Locusta’s reward was neither eternal gratitude nor great wealth but prison and a sentence of death.

-It was an irritation and inconvenience to Agrippina but no more, she could handle two adolescent childrenjust as well as she could handle one.
-In any case, sh would ensure that few would be in any doubt who was really in charge.
+It was an irritation and inconvenience to Agrippina but no more, she could handle two adolescent children as well as she could one, few would be in any doubt who, was really in charge.